Bartender-bit/Remote-MCP-Server-for-Claude-Desktop/README.md

 ```

 ## 2.Use VSCode for Port Forwarding
+SSH your server.
 Create any Python file (e.g. weatherSSE.py) and typing the following MCP server code in the highlighted section:
 ![alt text](Images/image3.png)
 ```
 from typing import Any, Dict